mantil-io/template-ping/README.md

 ## Deploy

-Make some trivial change in the api/ping/ping.go.
-For example change return of the Default method to something other than "ping" string.
+Make some change in the _api/ping/ping.go_.
+For example change return of the Default method to something other than _"ping"__ string.
 Execute `mantil deploy` to update stage.

 ```
 ➜ mantil deploy